christophstrasen/WorldObserver/docs/observations/items.md

 - Probe scopes (`near`, `vision`): `radius`, `staleness`, `cooldown`, `highlight`.
 - `playerSquare`: `cooldown`, `highlight`.

-Notes:
+## Why you might see nothing

+- You didn’t declare interest (no lease → no probing).
-- Items are world items on the ground plus direct container contents (depth=1).
+- There are no items on the ground in the scanned area (try `scope="playerSquare"` while standing on items).
+- Your `cooldown`/`:distinct(...)` settings filter out repeats.